-But what happens in times of crisis or a sudden downturn, when, in a very short timeframe, everyone’s expectations and roles have been changed for the sake of profitability, with little time to adjust?
+But what about in times of change, when expectations and roles have been altered for profitability, efficiency or because of the context, sometimes in a short period of time, with little time to adjust?
 Managers must evolve towards a more active role, requiring them to be more involved in operational activities and apply proximity management.

 How to encourage engagement and teamwork